michaelawyu/kubefleet-website/content/en/docs/troubleshooting/ClusterResourcePlacement.md

   - If `true`, verify that the resource exists on the hub cluster.

 We can also take a look at the `placementStatuses` section in `ClusterResourcePlacement` status for that particular cluster.
 In `placementStatuses` we would find `failedPlacements` section which should have the reasons as to why resources failed to apply.

+## How can I debug if the drift detection result or the configuration difference check result are different from my expectations?

+See the [Drift Detection and Configuration Difference Check Unexpected Result TSG](DriftAndDiffDetection) for more information.

 ## How can I find and verify the latest ClusterSchedulingPolicySnapshot for a ClusterResourcePlacement?